jtamames/SqueezeMeta/README.md

 *Other*
 * *--minion*: Run on MinION reads (Default: no).
 Equivalent to -a canu -map minimap2-ont
+* *-test* [step]: For testing purposes, stops AFTER the given step number
+* *--empty*: Creates an empty directory structure and configuration files.
+It does not run the pipeline

 *Information*
 * *-v*: Version number